COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ## 🧠 Reflection on Current Cycle (Week 16)

-This week I focused on creating the Portfolio Generator using the RenderCV library.
+This week, I focused on creating the Portfolio Generator using the RenderCV library.
 The goal was to create a fully-featured portfolio suitable for real-world settings to showcase users to potential employers.

-Following last week’s work, I modified my Resume Generator class (`Generate_RenderCV_Resume.py`) through the creation of the new class (`Generate_AI_RenderCV_portfolio.py`) to now make professional portfolios.
-This was done by modifying the starter YAML file that is created in the system, which involved removing key parts that would only be present in a portfolio, as shown below:
+Following last week's work, I modified my Resume Generator class (`Generate_RenderCV_Resume.py`) by creating a new class (`Generate_AI_RenderCV_portfolio.py`) to generate professional portfolios.
+This was done by modifying the starter YAML file to use a portfolio-focused structure, removing resume-specific sections (like work experience and education) and keeping only portfolio-relevant fields:

 ```yaml
 'cv': {